 - Tasmania (for young people).

 DisabilityCare Australia staff will be on the ground from July 2013 to help people transition to the scheme, and to provide information and referral services.
-Most people will transition to the scheme in the first year.
+Most people currently receiving support will transition to the scheme in the first year.

-There is a gradual intake to ensure that everyone who meets the access requirements of the scheme is properly supported and receives the right services for their individual needs.
+There is a gradual intake to ensure that scheme participants are properly supported and receive the right services for their individual needs.

 DisabilityCare Australia staff will:

 - work with scheme participants and their families to plan and arrange the supports they need; the scheme recognises that each individual, their family and every community is unique in terms of their needs and support required

 - improve the delivery of support and care across Victoria, which will help make a real improvement in people with disability’s family life and community participation